 Ekta Kapoor’s Alt Balaji has programs with names like “Gandi Baat”, “X.X.X.
 Uncensored”, “Ragini M.M.S.
 Returns”, as if the 2 movies we suffered through weren’t enough.
 They make it abundantly clear that they are trying to lure people with the promise of soft-core porn.

 Amazon Prime’s “4 More Shots Please” with its eye-rolling name, ill-defined characters and fake accented characters have ridiculous dialogues like “Uda de Tatte pe laat” and “the difference between men and condoms is that condoms have changed they’re no longer thick and insensitive” Yikes!

 The show tries to attract the audience by use of such dialogues which are unneeded.
 Sexual liberation is a part of feminism but feminism is much more than this.

-Netflix’s “Sacred Games” needs no introduction for its violent scenes depicting a man’s brain being exploded, nudity and plethora of swear words.
+Netflix’s “Sacred Games” needs no introduction for its violent scenes depicting a man’s brain being exploded, nudity and a plethora of swear words.

-“Maaya” and “Twisted” by Vikram Bhatt also feature a lot of grunting and dry-humping to catch the viewer’s eye but has badly done scenes that feel like a skit.
+“Maaya” and “Twisted” by Vikram Bhatt also feature a lot of grunting and dry-humping to catch the viewer’s eye but have badly done scenes that feel like a skit.
 But hey the lip-lock scenes trended on Twitter so it’s all good.

 At one point in life, I would blush if people kissed; now I’m desensitized to it all.
 People’s tolerance for violence and blood has increased alarmingly.
 The real-life effects may include people becoming more aggressive and inconsiderate towards others’ pain and suffering.